-Age and race were determined as previously described.
-Only players who endorsed either "Black" or "white" were included, due to the limited ASF participation of other race groups.
+Age and race were determined as described previously.1 Only players who endorsed either "Black" or "white" were included, because of the limited ASF participation of other race groups.
 The FPHS Health and Wellness survey queried age of first football exposure and years of youth, high school, collegiate, and professional play.

-These were used to categorize four football exposure measures: 1) age of first football exposure, 2) total years of football, 3) total National Football League (NFL) seasons, and 4) self-reported total number of concussion signs and symptoms (concussion signs and symptoms score) accumulated during football play or practice.
-As described previously^{1,16,17}, the concussion signs and symptoms score was quantified by summing the frequency of each of ten concussion signs and symptoms (included headaches, nausea, dizziness, loss of consciousness, memory problems, disorientation, confusion, seizure, visual problems and feeling unsteady on one's feet) reported to have occurred after a blow to the head or neck.
+These were used to categorize four football exposure measures: (1) age of first football exposure, (2) total years of football, (3) total National Football League (NFL) seasons, and (4) self-reported total number of concussion signs and symptoms (concussion signs and symptoms score) accumulated during football play or practice.
+As described previously, 1,16,17 the concussion signs

+As described previously, 1,16,17 the concussion signs and symptoms score was quantified by summing the frequency of each of 10 concussion signs and symptoms (included headaches, nausea, dizziness, loss of consciousness, memory problems, disorientation, confusion, seizure, visual problems, and feeling unsteady on one's feet) reported to have occurred after a blow to the head or neck.
 Total NFL seasons was used as a continuous variable in models adjusting for age, race, and position.
 Position was divided into defensive back, defensive line, kicker/punter, linebacker, offensive line, quarterback, running back, tight end, wide receiver, and special teams only.

-For comparison with the football player sample in Stern et al., we conducted sensitivity analyses only in players with subjective cognitive complaints.
-Consistent with prior work,6 perceived neurocognitive function was measured (Quality of Life in Neurological Disorders [Neuro-QOL18]-Applied Cognition-General Concerns [short form]).
-Specifically, to create a subsample of football players selected for reporting subjective neurocognitive dysfunction, participants scoring more than one standard deviation below the mean (i.e., T-score <40) were considered to have subjective cognitive dysfunction and they were included in sensitivity analyses.
-An additional sensitivity analysis was conducted in ASF players over the age of 43 to match ASF participants in the Stern et al. study.
+For comparison with the football player sample in Stern and associates, 6 we conducted sensitivity analyses only in players with subjective cognitive complaints.
+Consistent with previous work, 6 perceived neurocognitive function was measured (Quality of Life in Neurological Disorders [Neuro-QOL18]-Applied Cognition-General Concerns [short form]).
+Specifically, to create a subsample of football players selected for reporting subjective neurocognitive dysfunction, participants scoring more than one standard deviation below the mean (i.e., T-score <40) were considered to have subjective cognitive dysfunction, and they were included in sensitivity analyses.
+An additional sensitivity analysis was conducted in ASF players over the age of 43 to match ASF participants in the Stern and associates 6 study.